thaddeuspearson/teaching/binary_search_explanation.md

 ## Continue the Search / While Loop ##

-In most circumstances, if you know how many iterations a loop needs to complete, it is best practice to write a For Loop.
+In most circumstances, if you know how many iterations a loop needs to complete its task, it is best practice to write a For Loop.
 However, when you do not know how many times a loop needs to repeat to finish its task, a While Loop is the best approach.

 ```python
 def bin_search(list, val):